-Mount Api is the first mountain, starting from the western part of Nepal at an altitude of 7,132m above sea level.
-It is the highest mountain in the far west.
-Due to extreme variation in climate and geography, it has a unique land structure ranging from sub-tropical region to higher Himalayas.
+Mount Api is the highest mountain in the far west, starting from the western part of Nepal at an altitude of 7,132 m.
+Due to extreme variation in climate and geography, it has a unique structure.
 This is also a newly explored trekking route in Nepal where only a few travelers have reached through the off-beaten path of Api Base Camp and Kalidhunga lake.

 How to get there?